spatie/myray.app/docs/php/vanilla-php/usage.md

 ---
-title: Usage
+menuTitle: Usage
+title: Using Ray with PHP
 weight: 2
 ---

-# Using Ray with PHP

 To display something in Ray use the `ray()` function.
 It accepts everything: strings, arrays, objects, ... you name it.